-- carry a loss back for offset against trading profits of its immediately preceding accounting period, - carry the loss forward for offset against trading profits (of the same trade) in subsequent accounting periods, - offset the loss against the profits of another group member for the current accounting period (group defined by reference to 75% ownership/ control, (see section 11 TCA).
+any excess may be carried forward for offset against trading profits (of the same trade) in subsequent accounting periods,

+- any excess may be offset against the trading income of another group member for the current accounting period (group defined by reference to 75% ownership/ control, (see section 11 TCA). - any excess may be offset on a value basis against the corporation tax chargeable on another group company.